 Not only is Gatlinburg your basecamp for fun and adventure in the Smokies, it's also centrally located to three other mountain hotspots, making a daytrip to more mountain attractions just a short drive from downtown.
 Pigeon Forge is a little ways up the road, with theatres, shows and unusual attractions for the whole family.
 Dollywood is one of the top Pigeon Forge attractions, with 150 acres of rides, fun and history.
 And if you're feeling lucky, take a drive through Great Smoky Mountains National Park to Cherokee and the casino.Check out these interesting places to visit in Tennessee below.

 Just a short drive from downtown Gatlinburg is the one-and-only Dollywood.
 The rides are wild, and the music never ends in this incredible 150-acre theme park in nearby Pigeon Forge.
-New for 2012 is the $20 million Wild Eagle roller coaster, the first steel wing roller coaster in America.
+In 2012, the $20 million Wild Eagle roller coaster was added, the first steel wing roller coaster in America.
 In addition to the incredible rides and shows, there's also Dollywood's Splash Country Water Adventure Park.
 Over 2.5 million visitors a year come to Dollywood, making it one of the most popular places to visit in Tennessee.
 It's only 13 minutes away.
 Directions are here.
 There's more about Dollywood here and Dollywood's Splash Country here

 Dinner shows, Dixie Stampede